PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_iOS.md

 ```
 [[PiwikTracker sharedInstance] sendSearchWithKeyword:@"Space" category:@"Movies" numberOfHits:@42];
 ```
-* A keyword (required) – the searched query that was used in the app.
+* `keyword` (required) – the searched query that was used in the app.

-* A category (optional) – specify a search category.
+* `category` (optional) – specify a search category.

-* A number of hits (optional) – we recommend setting the search count to the number of search results displayed on the results page.
+* `numberOfHits` (optional) – we recommend setting the search count to the number of search results displayed on the results page.
 When keywords are tracked with a count of 0, they will appear in the "No Result Search Keyword" report.

 ### Tracking content impressions and interactions